 You are responsible for all medical costs.
 U.S. Medicare does not cover you overseas.

 U.S. citizens who entered Eritrea on an Eritrean visa (those that do not hold an Eritrean national ID) must pay for medical services in U.S. dollars.
-If you will be an inpatient, a down payment is required.
+Payment is usually required before treatment.